-Joana is currently completing her PhD in Biomedicine and Clinical Research at Universidade de Lisboa.
-She also holds a BSc in Biology and an MSc in Evolutionary and Developmental Biology from Universidade de Lisboa.
-Her work has been focused on the impact of non-canonical Wnt signaling in the collective behavior of endothelial cells — cells that make up the lining of blood vessels — found in the umbilical cord of newborns.
+Joana holds a BSc in Biology, a MSc in Evolutionary and Developmental Biology and a PhD in Biomedical Sciences from Universidade de Lisboa, Portugal.
+Her work has been focused on the impact of non-canonical Wnt signaling in the collective behavior of endothelial cells — cells that made up the lining of blood vessels — found in the umbilical cord of newborns.

 Using different cellular models of Sanfilippo syndrome type B, researchers have found that exposure time and dose significantly affect the cellular uptake of BMN 250, an investigational enzyme replacement therapy, ...
 Read more